 130mg Recommended Allowance

-NRC lists dietary requirements for EPA and DHA as an essential omega-3 fatty acid.
 EPA and DHA are found primarily fatty fish and shellfish.
-The inclusion of fatty fish, fish oil, and krill oil are excellent whole foods to add to a raw diet.
-Ideal fish options to include in raw diets are salmon, sardines, mackerel, anchovies, and herring.
-Below are EPA and DHA values in some whole foods per 1oz (28g):
+The inclusion of fatty fish, fish oil, or krill oil in a raw diet are excellent whole foods to fulfill these requirements.
+Ideal fish options include salmon, sardines, mackerel, and herring since they also provide Vitamin D. Below are EPA and DHA values in various fish per 1oz (28g):

 Iodine